 Two-Head vs. One-Headed Network.
 Our two-headed network architecture was compared with one-headed architecture to emphasize the importance of o- and e-ray joint estimation for stereo restoration with a balanced quality and appropriateness of the two-headed architecture of our stereo restoration network on the former purpose.
 We build a one-headed network that consists of one backbone network, one-headed network, and skip connection.
-The architecture of each component is equivalent to those of a two-headed network.
-One-headed network and two-headed network were trained in the same settings, equivalent to the first phase of training described in implementation details (Section 3.2).
+The architecture of each component is equivalent to those of a two-headed network were trained in the same settings, equivalent to the first phase of training described in implementation details (Section 3.2).